syrkis/miiii/paper/main.typ

 = Introduction

+It is well established that deep learning models can function as both archives and algorithms, with more recent work focusing on the transition between these two modes @nanda2023, @power2022, @conmy2023.
+This work aims to further understand this dynamic, by training a deep learning model to solve a set of tasks, whose difficulty are evenly spaced on a gradient.
+Specifucally, the tasks asks if a given natural number $n_0$ is a multiple of every prime number less than $sqrt(n)$, or if the number is prime.
+Given that the generelized solution to each varries in difficulty, the model will have varying degrees of generalization for any of the tasks, at given point during traing.

 = Related work

 *Generalization / Grokking* — #cite(<power2022>, form: "prose") shows generalization can happen #quote(attribution: cite(<power2022>), "[...] well past the point of overfitting"), dubbing the phenomenon "grokking".
 The phenomenon is now well established @nanda2023, @humayun2024, @wang2024, @conmy2023, @lee2024a.
 By regarding the series of gradients as a stochastic signal, #cite(<lee2024a>, form: "prose") propose decomposing the signal into two components: a fast-varying overfitting component and a slow-varying generalization component.
 They then show that amplification of the slow-varying component significantly accelerates grokking substantially (more than fifty-fold in some cases).
 This is similar to momentum and AdamW, but the authors explain why it is not the same and can be used in alongside AdamW #cite(<lee2024a>, supplement: "p.
 8") (I am trying to understand this better).